 Overall, teaching in China can present challenges, but if you are prepared to adapt what you are doing in the classroom according to the specific needs of your learners, it is also a very rewarding experience as you watch your learners grow in areas which are not traditionally taught in mainstream education.

 The most important thing is to go into the job with your eyes open, do your research about the types of teaching that go on in any school you apply to, and ask about the expectations of teachers at the centre.
-In this way, you will be prepared for the experience and you will have realistic expectations when you arrive.If you like this article, please share:
+In this way, you will be prepared for the experience and you will have realistic expectations when you arrive.Please Share: